 If you are holding an event and don't know where to start in terms of licences, permits, and insurance, we can help.
 We have years of experience in navigating city and state requirements for public and private events.

 Exit Planning helps business owners set, sort through, and achieve their exit objectives.
 It enables owners to leave their companies when they want, to the successors they want, and with the amount of cash they need.
+Without exception, every owner leaves his or her company.
+Whether you do it in style depends on the specific exit planning actions you take before you leave.

 This where a person has been convicted of one or more crimes and they seek to have these old convictions removed from their criminal record.
 This procedure is called an expungement.